Lykos-79/agency-protfolio/README.md

-# Tripod - Creative Web Agency Portfolio
+# Invictus - Creative Web Agency Portfolio

-Tripod is a sleek, fully responsive web agency portfolio designed to showcase services, completed projects, testimonials, FAQs, and contact capabilities.
+Invictus is a sleek, fully responsive web agency portfolio designed to showcase services, completed projects, testimonials, FAQs, and contact capabilities.
 Built with **React** and **Tailwind CSS**, this project is perfect for freelancers or agencies in the web design, travel, and marketing domain.

 ## 🚀 Features